pearlryder/subcellular-distribution-pipeline/documentation/documentation.md

 ## Step 1.2: Install Docker for your system
 The SubcellularDistribution pipeline is implemented using Docker in order to facilitate installation and reproducibility.
 Docker creates an isolated operating system on your computer, akin to a virtual machine.
 These isolated environments are called containers.
 We provide instructions for Docker to recreate this container system across multiple different platforms.
 Instructions are provided on the Docker website for [Mac](https://docs.docker.com/docker-for-mac/install/) and [Windows](https://docs.docker.com/docker-for-windows/install/).

 Once you have installed Docker, you will need to start the application.
-Once you're on the home screen of the Docker app, we recommend adjusting the memory resources available to your Docker containers.
+For those on a Mac, we recommend adjusting the memory resources available to your Docker containers.
 This setting is available in the "Preferences" interface under "Resources".
-On the Windows Docker Desktop app, you can adjust this in the Advanced tab under "Settings".
-We suggest starting with a minimum of 5 GB of memory available.
+We recommend starting with 5 GB of memory available.
+You can also adjust the number of CPUs available in the same interface.

 The Docker installation is a bit trickier on Windows.
 You will need to have  Windows Subsystem for Linux 2 (WSL 2) installed and an up-to-date installation of Windows.
 Here is a brief overview of the installation process on Windows 10:
 1. Open an Administrator Powershell window by pressing the Windows button + X, then selecting Windows Powershell (Admin) from the menu